Capibara-/kickstart-first-steps/Petri Introduction.md

     * Definition of a test key and scope (who is the user run for).
     * Created by devs in client or server code.
 * Experiment:
+    * Created in Guineapig system (by either devs or PMs).
-    * Conducted in code by devs.
+    * Conducted in code.
 * A/B Test vs Feature Toggle:
     * Feature toggle - test a specific feature for a given population.
     * A/B Test - Random selection of either version A or version B with given probabilities.